Frequently Asked Questions

 How can I plan ahead for therapy costs?

 => In compliance with the No Surprises Act (P.L.
 116-260), Tiny Seeds Therapy will provide a Good Faith Estimate (GFE) to all private pay clients.
 This serves as a best judgement of the estimated cost of care based on a client’s projected plan of care prior to initiation of services.
-Clients using insurance can inquire with BCBS on the cost of speech therapy (co-pays, # of visits covered per year, etc.).
-In addition, Tiny Seeds Therapy works with families to create a plan or payment schedule.

 Is an evaluation required prior to services?